 Political Science Department

-We are glad that you have taken the time to explore Presbyterian College and its Political Science program.
+We are glad that you have taken the time to explore Presbyterian College and its Political Science and Public Policy program.

 We are a diverse and active department that encourages students to – not only study politics and government – but also to engage it.
 Our courses offer students an opportunity to develop skills to become more engaged citizens and to be successful in their professions.
 With these experiences, our students go on to a variety of careers, including law, government service, political advocacy and education, among others.

-You can take a wide range of courses in political science at PC that specialize in American politics, public policy, comparative politics, international relations, or political theory.
+You can take a wide range of courses in political science at PC that specialize in U.S. politics, public policy and administration, comparative politics, international relations, or political theory.
 In class, you and your fellow students will engage in rigorous discussions, simulate court trials and presidential debates, or even practice speech-writing.
 You’ll have the opportunity to work individually with professors on their research (or yours!).

-And, of course, you’ll find groups like the Political Science Club, Young Democrats, College Republicans, and the South Carolina Student Legislature.
+And, of course, you’ll find groups like the Political Science Club, Young Democrats, College Republicans, the South Carolina Student Legislature, and the Model UN Club.
 Honor societies such as Pi Sigma Alpha also recognize superior work of students in the classroom and beyond.

-If we can answer any questions regarding Political Science at Presbyterian College, please feel free to contact me at 864.833.8447 or contact one of the faculty listed under the “Faculty” tab on the left-hand side of our website.
+If we can answer any questions regarding Political Science and Public Policy at Presbyterian College, please feel free to contact any of the faculty members listed under the “Faculty” tab on the left-hand side of our website.